 The number one reason why it may be best to consider not drinking green tea while trying to conceive and in pregnancy is that studies have shown that excessive or too much Green Tea Consumption May Lower the Body’s Ability to Absorb Folic Acid, a critical nutrient for neural tube development in a fetus.
 This has been found to lead to neural tube defects, including spina bifida.

 Green tea also contains caffeine, approximately 24-45 mg in an 8 ounce (237mL) serving.
 Albeit less caffeine than black or oolong teas, coffee and caffeinated sodas, green tea still contains caffeine which can cross through the placenta to a fetus and can also enter a baby through breast milk.
-Because there are very few studies to prove the effects of caffeine in pregnancy or while breastfeeding, many healthcare providers suggest strictly limiting caffeine intake during these life events or avoiding it all together.
+Because there are very few studies to prove the effects of caffeine in pregnancy or while breastfeeding, many healthcare providers suggest strictly limiting caffeine intake during these life events or avoiding it altogether.

 Green Tea Health Benefits?

 To close, please weigh the pros and cons of consuming green tea for yourself while trying to conceive.
-Talk to your healthcare provider about consuming green tea while trying to conceive and in pregnancy, and most importantly if drinking green tea during this time will cause you concern or anxiety, grab a glass of water with lemon and skip the green tea!
+Talk to your healthcare provider about consuming green tea while trying to conceive and in pregnancy, and most importantly, if drinking green tea during this time will cause you concern or anxiety, grab a glass of water with lemon and skip the green tea!